Johanna Schopenhauer: Work

-Not long after her arrival in Weimar Schopenahuer began to publish her writings, consisting of articles on paintings with special attention on Jan van Eyck's work.
+Not long after her arrival in Weimar, Schopenhauer began to publish her writings, consisting of articles on paintings with special attention on Jan van Eyck's work.
 These were later published in two volumes in 1822.

 In 1810, she published her first book: a biography of her friend Karl Ludwig Fernow, who had died two years before.
 She wrote the book with the generous intention to pay Fernow's heirs' debts with his editor.
 The work met with critical success, which encouraged Johanna to pursue a career as an author, on which her livelihood and that of Adele would depend after the aforementioned financial crisis.

 First came the publication of her travelogues.
 Prior to Heinrich Floris' death, the family made trips through Western Europe, mostly in order to help Arthur, then a teenager, develop the skills of a merchant.
 But the trips were also of great use to Johanna, serving as raw material for her travelogues, which were very successful at the time they were published, decades later.
-In 1990, her travelogue to England and Scotland was translated into English by Chapman & Hall — Johanna's only book to be introduced to the Anglophone world since the turn to the 20th century.
+In 1990, her travelogue to England and Scotland was translated into English by Chapman & Hall — Johanna's only book to be introduced to the Anglophone world since the turn of the 20th century.
 Then came her fiction work, which, for a little more than a decade, turned her into the most famous woman author in Germany.
 The following are her best known novels: Gabriele (1819), Die Tante (1823) and Sidonia (1827).